 I don’t belong.

-Uttering these words leaves a bad taste in our mouth.
-I would venture to say we have all felt them even if we did not verbalize them.
+Uttering these words leaves a bad taste in our mouth—and scars on our hearts.
+Nevertheless, I would venture to say we have all felt them even if we did not verbalize them.

 I don’t belong.